Updated: Oct 29

 Damages The Liver & Kidneys

 Acetaminophen overdose is the leading cause of calls to poison control centers in the United States, responsible for more than 56,000 emergency room visits and 2,600 hospitalizations.
-Acetaminophen is responsible for about 500 deaths yearly due to acute liver failure (2).
-Additionally, over half of all acute liver failure cases in the United States are due to acetaminophen overdoses (3).
-One study found that heavier use of acetaminophen was associated with an increased risk of end-stage renal disease (4).
-End-stage renal disease is also known as kidney disease, which occurs when there's a gradual loss of kidney function or chronic kidney disease (5).
+Acetaminophen is responsible for about 500 deaths yearly due to acute liver failure (4).
+Additionally, over half of all acute liver failure cases in the United States are due to acetaminophen overdoses (5).
+One study found that heavier use of acetaminophen was associated with an increased risk of end-stage renal disease (6).
+End-stage renal disease, or kidney disease, occurs when there's a gradual loss of kidney function or chronic kidney disease (7).
 Yet the Tylenol website claims:

 Depletes Levels of Glutathione

-The body’s master antioxidant, known as glutathione (7), is often diminished when you take acetaminophen due to toxin build-up and damage to the liver (8).
+The body’s master antioxidant, glutathione (9), is often diminished when you take acetaminophen due to toxin buildup and liver damage (10).
 Glutathione helps protect cells from damage caused by free radicals.
-The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease (9).
-Interestingly, immediate administration of N-acetylcysteine (NAC), the precursor to glutathione, can prevent mortality from acetaminophen toxicity (10).
+The buildup of free radicals has been linked to chronic diseases, such as cancer and heart disease (11).
+Interestingly, immediate administration of N-acetylcysteine (NAC), the precursor to glutathione, can prevent mortality from acetaminophen toxicity (12).

 Several recent studies have also highlighted the influence of acetaminophen and cardiometabolic risk.
-Cardiometabolic risk is characterized as a person's chance of having a cardiovascular event such as a heart attack or stroke (11).
-One study, published in 2017, found that those taking opiates (some of which contained acetaminophen) were 95 percent more likely to be obese and 63 percent more likely to have hypertension (12).
+Cardiometabolic risk is a person's chance of having a cardiovascular event such as a heart attack or stroke (13).
+One study found that individuals taking opiates (some containing acetaminophen) were 95 percent more likely to be obese and 63 percent more likely to have hypertension (14).

 Researchers have also found an association between acetaminophen and cancer.
-A 2013 meta-analysis of epidemiological studies found that acetaminophen was associated with a significantly increased risk of kidney cancer (13).
-This risk is quite shocking since, according to the Tylenol website:
+A meta-analysis of epidemiological studies found that acetaminophen was associated with a significantly increased risk of kidney cancer (15).
+This risk is quite shocking since, according to Tylenol's website:

 Yet, according to Moffitt Cancer Center: